dhocker/athomedmx/README.md

     set tp64dimmer off
     send

-    # Main loop
-    # The main loop runs until the app is terminated.
+    do-at 18:30:00
-    # This loop contains three steps with a step-time of 5.0 seconds.
+        # This one hour loop contains three steps with a step-time of 5.0 seconds.
         # That means one pass through the main loop will take 3 * 5.0 = 15.0 seconds.
         # Note that indention is not required, but it does improve readability.
-    main
+        do-for 01:00:00
             # Each step runs for the step-time
             # Step 1
             step default-fade-time default-step-time
                 # Immediate changes
                 set tp64rgb rgb-off
                 set tp64dimmer on
                 # Values fade from their initial to target values over fade-time
                 # This will fade the r and b channels from 0 to 255 over 3 seconds
                 fade tp64rgb on 0 on
             step-end

             # Intervening statements
             set tp64rgb rgb-off
             set tp64dimmer on
             send

             # Step 2
             step default-fade-time default-step-time
                 fade tp64rgb 0 on on
             step-end

             set tp64rgb rgb-off
             set tp64dimmer on
             send

             # Step 3
             step default-fade-time default-step-time
                 fade tp64rgb on on 0
             step-end

             set tp64dimmer off
             send
-    main-end
+        do-for-end
+    do-at-end